risketor/MyTaxiTest/README.md

-# MyTaxi Test for Sara F. with Espresso
+# MyTaxi Test for with Espresso

 Project in Java with Espresso for a simple test in MyTaxiDemo app that: log in, search for a user and click on the phone button.